Computable Centering Methods for Spiraling Algorithms and their Duals, with Motivations from the theory of Lyapunov

 \section{Introduction}

-The \textit{goal} of this paper is to introduce and motivate a class of algorithms (\textbf{MSS}), and to explain when and how one might consider implementing them.
-For that purpose, we will illuminate several previously unknown connections between three topics: Lyapunov functions, primal/dual splitting algorithms, and the circumcenter operator.
-Because \textit{each} of these three topics is \textit{quite broad}, it is \textit{necessarily impossible} to give a thorough treatment to each of them without losing the brevity of a research article.
-For this reason, we will adopt a light-weight approach in what we introduce, where our motivations are the determining factor in what we include.
-We will begin by explaining those motivations.

 Many important optimization problems are computationally tackled by repeated application of an operator $T$, whose fixed points allow one to recover a solution.
-Under very minimal assumptions, whenever the iterates exhibit local convergence to a fixed point, a particular function $V$ exists that describes the behaviour of the discrete dynamical system admitted by repeated application of the operator (see \cite[Theorem~2.7]{kellett2005robustness}).
-This function $V$ is called a \textit{Lyapunov function}.
-It is important to understand that this Lyapunov function is not simply admitted by the operator $T$, nor is it simply admitted by the structure of the problem being tackled.
-The Lyapunov function $V$ embeds information about \textit{both} the problem \textit{and} the operator.
+Under very minimal assumptions, whenever the iterates exhibit local convergence to a fixed point, a particular function $V$ exists.
+This function $V$, called a Lyapunov function, describes the behaviour of the discrete dynamical system admitted by repeated application of the operator (see \cite[Theorem~2.7]{kellett2005robustness}).

-For this reason, Lyapunov functions are hard to find, and they are rarely explicitly known.
-Derivations of Lyapunov functions, even with relatively simple problem structure, are usually so complicated as to constitute entire research articles (see, for example, \cite{Benoist,DT,giladi2019lyapunov}).
-Necessarily, we will \textit{not} attempt to build any Lyapunov functions in this article; however, we will make use of several that are already known.

-Now, the zeroes that minimize the Lyapunov function are the fixed points for the operator.
-Thus, if one \textit{did} have some knowledge---or a reasonable guess---about the structure of the Lyapunov function, one could consider the \textit{equivalent problem} of seeking a minimizer for the Lyapunov function \textit{directly}.
-We will introduce a class of methods ($\mathbf{MSS}(V)$) that do exactly this, by \textit{minimizing spherical surrogates} for the Lyapunov function.
+The zeroes that minimize the Lyapunov function are the fixed points for the operator.
+Thus, if one \textit{did} have some knowledge---or a reasonable guess---about the structure of the Lyapunov function, one could consider the equivalent problem of seeking a minimizer for the Lyapunov function directly.
+We will introduce a class of methods---based on operators in $\mathbf{MSS}(V)$---that do exactly this, by \textit{minimizing spherical surrogates} for the Lyapunov function.